Is Bitcoin Traceable After a Scam? How to Track Stolen Crypto

 Fraudsters create fake or unregulated exchanges to steal deposits or personal data.

-Initially bypasses KYC and regulatory checks, making identity harder to trace.
+Initially, it bypasses KYC and regulatory checks, making identity harder to trace.

 Blockchain analysis tracks the flow of funds from fake exchange wallets, revealing suspicious movement and connections.